We aim to provide the best personal support for our students so they achieve their potential.

 Membership with Bupa commences on the student's date of arrival in Australia.
 Students must use their membership cards when visiting a doctor, making claims, arranging admission into hospital or when making enquires.
 It is important to keep all receipts for prescriptions and medical consultations for claiming purposes.

 - 24-hour student advice line available in over 180 languages and providing emergency and non-emergency support, general advice and interpretation services

 - 100% of the Medicare Benefits Schedule for outpatient services including GP visits, radiology and pathology

 - 100% of Emergency Ambulance Services

-For further information on cover, options and costs click here, visit www.bupa.com.au/students or send an email to email@example.com.
+Click here for further information about Bupa's OSHC, or here regarding what's covered.
+You can also visit www.bupa.com.au/students or send an email to firstname.lastname@example.org.
 You can reach OSHC by telephone on 1800 644 111 (general enquiries), or 1300 884 235 (24-hour student advice line).

 To obtain your Bupa OSHC card